adrian-evo/robotframework-sikulixlibrary/README.md

 ```

 # Testing
-Git clone and execute runtest.bat to run all *.robot files from within test directory, or run individual robot files.
+Git clone, and if not using pip install for this library, then just point PYTHONPATH to local robotframework-sikulixlibrary folder and execute:

+`python testlibrary_win.py` (or any .py file from under test directory and for OS of choice

+`robot --outputdir results/default test_defaultlibrary_win.robot` (or any .robot file from under test directory and for OS of choice)

+Obviously, image files from test/img/MacOS, Ubuntu or Windows might not work on specific environment and would need to be regenerated.
+Also for these tests SIKULI_PATH is defined and the name of SikuliX is `sikulixide-2.0.5.jar`

-Additionally, debugging with Robot Editor - RED (https://github.com/nokia/RED) is also possible with this library, for both Robot Framework and Pyton code.
+Additionally, debugging with Robot Editor - RED (https://github.com/nokia/RED) or Eclipse with RED plugin is also possible with this library, for both Robot Framework and Pyton code.

 # Supported Operating Systems

 1. Windows 10
-	- supported, tested
+	- supported, tested with both JPype and Py4J

 2. OSX
 	- SikuliX works under OSX, however currently there are issues with JPype generally working under OSX: https://github.com/jpype-project/jpype/issues/911
+	- Py4J tested and working under MacOS and always enabled without definding SIKULI_PY4J environment variable.
+However, forcing JPype for experimental purpose is
+	possible with environment variable SIKULI_PY4J=0.

 3. Linux
-	- supported, tested with Ubuntu 20.04 and leafpad application
+	- supported, tested with Ubuntu 20.04 and Leafpad application.
+Tested with both JPype and Py4J.
+	- due to https://github.com/RaiMan/SikuliX1/issues/438, openApp is not currently working with SikuliX 2.0.5, thus it is disabled in the test .py and .robot code for Ubuntu.
+	This means you have to start the test and open manually Leafpad app in order for tests to succeed.
 	- tested with: python3.8, default-jre (openjdk-11-jre), libopencv4.2-java as explained on SikuliX support page, gnome-panel, `pip install robotframework-sikulixlibrary`
-	- obviously images from test/img directory needs to be regenerated for the application of choice, adjust SikuliX path in .robot file and use `app open  leafpad` instead.
-	- start the tests with e.g. `python -m robot --outputdir results/ubuntu test_defaultlibrary.robot`
+	- start the tests with e.g. `python -m robot --outputdir results/ubuntu test_defaultlibrary_ubuntu.robot` or `python testlibrary_ubuntu.py`